 The Center for Washington Cultural Traditions is an arts and heritage program that researches and supports cultural traditions, tradition bearers, and artistic communities throughout Washington State.
-Though not a physical center, this innovative program is a statewide, go-to source for learning about Washington’s rich, diverse cultural heritage.
+This innovative program is a statewide, go-to source for learning about Washington’s rich, diverse cultural heritage.
 The Center is housed at the state’s nonprofit humanities council, Humanities Washington, and presented in partnership with ArtsWA/the Washington State Arts Commission.

 Mission: In collaboration with communities statewide, the Center for Washington Cultural Traditions conducts research and programming to support and advance understanding of the living cultural heritage of Washington State.

 Vision: The vision of the Center for Washington Cultural Traditions is that the many, different cultural communities of Washington State better understand, respect, and appreciate one another.

-The “Center” is not a physical space; it is a programmatic Center.
-It is based at the Humanities Washington offices in Seattle, but plans are underway to serve and connect communities such as yours throughout Washington State.
+The CWCT is based at the Humanities Washington offices in Seattle, but its projects serve and connect communities such as yours throughout Washington State.

 Contact us for more information!